techidaily/site-tiktok-video-files/source/_posts/updated-in-2024-unlock-creative-expression-adding-descriptive-texts-to-your-tiktok-videos.md

 <img height="0" width="0" src="https://wigfever.sjv.io/i/5597632/2005196/22899" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+1. The first thing you have to do is import the file you would like to customize into the Media Library.
+2. Using Filmora, you will be able to do some editing, such as rotate, trim, brighten, split, merge, and a lot more.
+The tool comes with some interesting editing features for you to take advantage of.
+You have to drag the photo you want to edit along with the elements you want to add to the photo.
+Make sure that you are adjusting the elements properly.
+3. You can check the result by clicking on the Play option present in the Preview window.
+In case you are happy with the outcome, you can move on to the next step.
+4. When you are done editing the picture, you have to click on the ‘Export’ button for the output.
+Since you will only be able to upload your PFP through your Android or iOS smartphone, you have to choose a device present on the Export Window’s left panel and then select the device.

+However, you should know that exporting is not going to transfer your photo to your TikTok account.
+You will have to add your newly customized photo to your profile from your mobile device.

 ### Conclusion

 From **cool PFP for TikTok** to cute ones, this guide will help you create what you need.
 Keep in mind to make them stand out; you don’t have to use your own photo.
 Use any photo but make sure it is not scary.